uclaacm/hackschool-f19/session-6-frontend-more-on-react/README.md

 Let's digest a few of the lines we see.

-Here event.preventDefault() just prevents the page from refreshing.

-We can see handleChange and handleSubmit are passed into the onChange and onSubmit events as event handlers.
+We can see handleChange and handleSubmit are passed into the onChange and onClick events as event handlers.
 Event handlers are a type of callback.
 So, when the component is rendered, the functions are not called yet.
 They are kind of stored away for later use if those two events happen.

-Since we are passing in handleChange and handleSubmit to the form and input, we must bind them.

-We can see in handleSubmit, we are using the callback function we previously saw in PlayGenerator.
+We can see in clickedSubmit, we are using the callback function we previously saw in PlayGenerator.

 So effectively, as we interact with the input, handleChange is called with whatever was typed in.
 This is then stored in the component's state object.
 Later, if we hit submit, then handleSubmit is called and we pass the text back up to PlayGenerator where it updates the state and adds the new line.